 There are plenty of arguments for the existence of a god, some of the most prevalent among them being the arguments from morality, from design, and from beauty.
 Among these and the other theistic arguments that I’ve seen, I have yet to come across one that convinces me.
 One might say that I’m biased towards naturalism, but keep in mind that I was raised with a bias towards Christianity, and I came across atheism on my own with no one prompting me in its favor.

-One of the most popular stances taken by apologists is “as an atheist, how do you account for (insert phenomenon here)?”
-A lot of what I have read and what I plan to read focuses on just this: how atheists can explain phenomena and why God isn’t the necessary explanation he once was thought to be.
-Although I have yet to extensively read about them, there are naturalistic explanations for things like the beginning of the universe, morality, and the illusion of an intelligently designed world.
+One of the most popular stances taken by apologists is, “As an atheist, how do you account for (insert phenomenon here)?”
+There are naturalistic explanations for things like the beginning of the universe, morality, and the illusion of an intelligently designed world.
 These explanations deem an all-powerful entity unnecessary.

 3. Inherent contradictions